-Did you know…the average attorney costs $300-$400 to end a marriage.
-The average counselor costs $100-$175 to save a marriage.
 The average divorce in this country costs $18,000.
-The average couple spends $1,800 at TMP to strengthen their marriage.
+The average couple spends less than a fourth of that at TMP to strengthen their marriage.
 Where do you want to invest your money?

 At TMP we are the relationship experts!
 We specialize in helping couples.
 It is what we do best.
 If you think it may be time to call in the calvary, give us a call at 972-441-4432.
 We want to help.

 Your Spouse Wants a Divorce – How to Rescue Your Marriage

 Hi, I’m Kim Bowen.
 I’m the owner and the founder of The Marriage Place.
 I’m assuming because you’re the one here, that you want to save your marriage and your spouse is not interested in working on it, or maybe even has said they want a divorce.